 If you want to meet a character on a Disney cruise expect to get in line.
 This drove me CRAZY.
 I do not understand why they don’t have at least one meal where the characters walk around freely and come to your table.
-I am sure that the reason is so that you can pay more $$ later to buy the professional photos with the character.
+Update: As per the comments below this does happen on longer cruises, which is great!

 The food at the main restaurants is ok.

 I really wasn’t that impressed with the Disney cruise dining options.
 The breakfast buffet was quite good, but I found the dinners at the sit-down restaurants to be only ok.